Torsten2217/Parking/Readme.md

 ================================
 There are both android and iPhone app.

-Login screenshot
+Login
 ================================
 ![](1.jpg)

-Account Signup screenshot
+Account Signup
 ================================

 ![](2.jpg)

-Wechat login screenshot
+Wechat login
 ================================

 ![](3.jpg)